mvrzan/flex-dialpad-queue-list/README.md

 This information is then sent back to the Flex plugin and it then renders the options for an agent.

+A potential option is to cache the data returned from the TaskRouter API into the Flex Redux store to reduce the amount of API calls made from the UI; however, the caveat here is that the browser would need to be refreshed to updated any newly added queues.

 ## Architectural diagram

 The below architectural diagram is a representation of involved Twilio services for this plugin: